No two years alike – Work Group “fingerprints” the Colorado River’s changing hydrology

-The Central Arizona Water Conservation District Board met Thursday, March 2 at CAP Headquarters in north Phoenix.
-The meeting began with heavy hearts and a
+The Central Arizona Water Conservation District Board (CAWCD) met Thursday, June 5 at CAP’s north Phoenix headquarters for its June meeting.
+The meeting kicked off

 P.O.
 Box 43020